oreiche/gpgl/README.md

     var out = gpgl.createImage(16, 16, gpgl.Format.UBYTE8888);
     kernel.run(out);

 If no output image is defined the default canvas is used for rendering.
-The default canvas it the HTMLCanvas element that was bound to the GPGL wrapper during its initialization.
+The default canvas is the HTMLCanvas element that was bound to the GPGL wrapper during its initialization.

 Encoding floats
 ---------------